rodjovit/rodjovit.github.io/README.md

   <img width="500" src="img/nfl2.png">
 </p>

 After this step, the data was cleaned further and finally ready for to be fed into a few models leading to Part III.
 The first model implemented was the XGBoost model.
 This model had an accuracy score of 70%, and a Brier Score of 0.202.
 The next model tested was the Logistic Regression model.
 This model had an accuracy score of 72%, and a Brier Score of 0.194.
-Finally, the lost model to be tested was the Random Forest model.
+Finally, the last model to be tested was the Random Forest model.
 This model had an accuracy score of 67%, and a Brier Score of 0.225.

 <p align="center">
   <img width="500" src="img/nfl3.png">